Cost of Attendance

 Refund Delivery Method

-TWU has contracted with BankMobile Disbursements to facilitate the delivery of all student refunds for excess financial aid; dropped class refunds; account adjustment credits or withdrawal refunds.
+TWU delivers your refund with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. All student refunds for excess financial aid; dropped classes, housing deposits, account adjustment credits or withdrawal refunds are sent to BankMobile Disbursements.
 Refund checks will not be issued by the University.

-Complete refund information is available at Bursar Office.
+Complete refund information is available on the TWU Bursar's website.

 Undergraduate Tuition Rebate Program

 The State of Texas allows eligible undergraduate students to apply for a $1,000 tuition rebate upon graduation.
 To be eligible for the rebate, an undergraduate student must have always been eligible for Texas Resident tuition, graduate in four calendar years, and graduate attempting no more than three semester credit hours beyond the minimum needed for the awarded degree.
 The minimum total includes transfer credit, repeated credits, withdrawals, and credit earned by examination.
 Specific information and the required agreement form are available from the Office of the Registrar.
 The deadline to submit this form to the Registrar’s Office is the same deadline as the Application for Graduation.